AminTurmudiYusup/AminTurmudiYusup/README.md

 - 👋 Hi, I’m @AminTurmudiYusup
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning kotlin
-- 📫 How to reach me on https://t.me/aminturmudi
+- 📫 How to reach me https://t.me/aminturmudi

 <!---
 AminTurmudiYusup/AminTurmudiYusup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.